-Besides S1, whatever the strategy the insurer chooses, the risk will not be completely mitigated as there is a credit risk that should be taken into account in the risk transfer decision.
-The credit risk represents a state where the counterparty (in our case the financial market or the reinsurer) is unable to fulfill its financial obligations in a timely manner, or even to pay them at all.
-Neither the financial market nor the reinsurer is completely free from default risk, and therefore, the insurer has to hold a capital for this extra credit risk.
+Besides S1, all other strategies the insurer might choose do not completely mitigate the risk, as credit risk must be considered in the risk transfer decision.
+Credit risk represents a state in which the counterparty (in our case, the financial market or the reinsurer) is unable to fulfil its financial obligations in a timely manner or at all.
+Neither the financial market nor the reinsurer is completely free from default risk, and therefore, the insurer must hold a capital for this extra credit risk.
 However, the level of this risk is more important for the reinsurer than for the financial market.
-The assessment of this risk is beyond the scope of this paper, we refer the interested reader to Biffis et al. [4] for more details.
+Assessment of this risk is beyond the scope of this paper; we refer the interested reader to Biffis et al. [4] for more details.

 The choice of the best hedging strategy depends on the insurer's risk aversion.
-Moreover, it is difficult to know at time 0 with certainty the best strategy in terms of cost: if the insurer chooses S1 or S2, the cost of the hedging strategy will be known only at maturity of the contract, since it depends on whether or not the SCRs are used to cover the risk.
-For example, S1 would be better than S3 if the SCRs are not needed, otherwise S1 would be more expensive than S3 and S4.
-We can also remark that from S1 to S3, the expectation of the cost $(BE_0^{\mathbb{P}} + \text{Price})$ increases, and this can be explained by the fact that the more the insurer protects himself against the longevity risk, the higher the cost will be.
+Moreover, deciphering the best strategy in terms of cost is difficult at time 0: if the insurer chooses S1 or S2, the cost of the hedging strategy will be known only at maturity of the contract, since it depends on whether or not the SCRs are used to cover the risk.
+For example, S1 would be better than S3 if the SCRs are not needed; otherwise S1 would be more expensive than S3 and S4.
+Additionally, from S1 to S3, the expectation of the cost $(BE_0^{\mathbb{P}} + \text{Price})$ increases since the expense increases the more the insurer seeks protection against the longevity risk.